kaboudian/WebGLTutorials/README.md

 ## Friday, September 4

 ### Objectives
-1. Changing variables based on time
+1. Changing variables based on time in the shader
+1. A better way of handing off uniforms
 1. Handling events
 1. Handling mouse events and integration with the ongoing simulations